Stamir36/CursusAI-ChatBot/README.md

 Chatbot based on Python and Transformers 🤗, with support for working in the terminal and on the Cursus Messenger website.

 ![CursusBot Banner](https://i.ibb.co/Ny8P19X/cursusbot-ai.png)
 > Supports Russian and English.

-Translation based on Yandex API.
+# Features

+- Carry on a light dialogue 💬.
+- Translate text from Russian into English and vice versa.
+- Generate images from image description using "Openjourney" 🖼️.

+## Launch with Google Colab.
+To run a project based on Google computers, go to [Official notepad](https://colab.research.google.com/drive/1BnPDnLK52OPSOVL3TyE7S-_zqI2Nakx-?usp=sharing), and run each code in turn.
+After that, return to CursusBot in the Cursus messenger and start chatting.
+To execute commands, enter "/" in the text box.

 ## What for and why?
 Anyone who is interested in artificial intelligence and wants to try different models, you are in the right place.
 This repository has a script for launching a neural model in two modes: in the console and in Cursus Messenger.